Peanut Butter Protein Bars

 Instructions

-- Mix the almond flour, protein powder, rice crisps, cinnamon and salt together in a large bowl.
+- Mix the almond flour, protein powder, rice crisps and salt together in a large bowl.

 - Mix the peanut butter, maple syurp and vanilla together then pour into the bowl and mix until everything is combined.
 If the mixture feels a bit dry, add 2-3 tsp of almond milk.
 (Don’t add too much!)